 - Alzheimer’s disease and other forms of dementia.

 Gingivitis is a bacterial infection that can have serious health consequences if left untreated.
-What bacteria cause gingivitis?
 The bacteria responsible for gingivitis are anaerobic and live in areas without oxygen, such as dental plaque.
 These bacteria produce acid, which irritates the gums, causing them to become red and swollen.
 If this condition isn’t treated, it can lead to periodontitis, a severe gum disease affecting the tooth-supporting tissues.
 Research shows that these bacteria can travel to other parts of the body through your bloodstream and increase your risk for heart disease, stroke, lung disease, and many other conditions.
-Read more about how is gingivitis treated.
+You can read more about how is gingivitis treated.